 Network Support Services

 ISD maintains, operates, supports, implements and secures the network infrastructure for the City of Fresno.
 This includes not only wireless (mesh and point-to-point) but also fiber as well.
-We are also responsible for replacement of obsolete equipment, troubleshooting, repair and ensuring that we are utilizing the HTE is used for utility billing, Click2Gov and permitting applications.
-The application runs on an AS/400 platform in which ISD provides 24 hour support as well as maintenance, updates, operation services as well as backup and security.
+We are also responsible for the replacement of obsolete equipment, troubleshooting, repair and ensuring that we are utilizing the HTE is used for utility billing, Click2Gov and permitting applications.
+The application runs on an AS/400 platform in which ISD provides 24-hour support as well as maintenance, updates, operation services as well as backup and security.

 Desktop Support Services

 ISD provides desktop and printer support in the areas of acquisition, troubleshooting, repair, lifecycle management as well as asset management.
-Onsite desktop support is provided from 6:30 am until 5:30 pm and provides 24 hour support by paging services.
+Onsite desktop support is provided from 6:30 am until 5:30 pm and provides 24-hour support by paging services.
 This includes workstation troubleshooting and repair.